Public Liability Insurance

 Public Liability Insurance ensures that there are sufficient funds available to pay compensation in the event of personal injury or damage to property - it does not protect against bad workmanship.

 The insurance policy is owned by the trader.
 Just like any other insurance policy, the trader is able to set an insurance 'excess'.
 The bigger the 'excess', the lower the premiums paid by the trader will be.
-The amount you receive in compensation will be less the traders insurance 'excess' which you will need to claim direct from the trader.

 Professional Indemnity Insurance